Developers

 // Fetch every artist on Music United

-const res = await fetch("https://musicunited.io/api/v1/artists");
+const res = await fetch("https://musicunited.co/api/v1/artists");

 const { results } = await res.json();